 - Short-term thinking.
 Inadequate funding, risk avoidance, time commitments or incorrect measures can drive leadership teams to focus on short-term results rather than allowing ideas to mature and create value.
-As well, some leaders want innovation efforts to be efficient, like their back-office procedures — but innovation isn't like that.
+Some leaders want innovation efforts to be efficient, like their back-office procedures—but innovation isn't like that.
 Organizations need some "slack" to allow for the trial and error that's so vital to the innovation process.

 - Protecting intellectual property.
-Patent infringement litigation is on the rise.
-Patent trolls are filing aggressive patent lawsuits against legitimate innovators.
-Intellectual property (IP) protection is lax in some countries.
-Litigation is costly.
+Patent infringement litigation is on the rise—patent trolls are filing aggressive patent lawsuits against legitimate innovators, intellectual property (IP) protection is lax in some countries and litigation is costly.
 All these factors can make any potential innovator have second thoughts about risking their investments.
 Clearly, there's a growing need for regulatory and organizational frameworks that adequately protect innovation investments and the IP that results.

 Innovation isn't easy.
-But an innovation master plan framework — a methodical, structured approach to innovation — can help organizations overcome these challenges and move forward.
+But an innovation master plan—a methodical, structured approach to innovation—can help organizations overcome these challenges and move forward.

-There are four components to the innovation framework: the business strategy, the innovation process, the portfolio of innovation projects and initiatives, and a support network.
+There are four components to the innovation plan: the business strategy, the innovation process, the portfolio of innovation projects and initiatives, and a support network.

 Aligning to the business strategy is key to defining the context for innovation.
 It offers insights that help shape the innovation process and the portfolio of projects and initiatives.

-A successful innovation master plan framework also requires a strong and effective support network that creates optimum conditions for innovation, from funding and incentives to collaboration tools and means to measure progress and success.
+A successful innovation master plan also requires a strong and effective support network.
+A network that creates optimum conditions for innovation, from funding and incentives to collaboration tools and means to measure progress and success.

 Ontario Telemedicine Network (OTN) is one of the world's largest telemedicine networks.
 OTN helps deliver clinical care and distance education among healthcare professionals and patients using live, two-way videoconferencing systems and related diagnostic equipment.
 More than 3,000 healthcare professionals in more than 1,500 sites across the province use OTN to deliver care to their patients.

-The past decade has seen significant changes to OTN's processes as parts of the healthcare system become 'virtual' and delivered remotely.
+The past decade has seen significant changes to OTN's processes as componets of the healthcare system become "virtual" and delivered remotely.
 This business model innovation is quickly and dramatically changing care systems by improving care and reducing costs.
 Though OTN faced challenges early on, its virtual care systems have resulted in both business and clinical value.
-These include: travel cost and wait list reduction, improvements in healthcare HR management, infection control and chronic disease management, as well as pricing innovation, personalization, industrialization.
+These include: travel cost and wait list reduction, improvements in healthcare HR management, infection control and chronic disease management, as well as pricing innovation, personalization and industrialization.

 Virtualizing care fundamentally changes the business model and care delivery.
-This breakthrough innovation has enabled asynchronous business models, and the application of QA/QI techniques from manufacturing and call-centre industrial models.
-In the future it will allow further improvements to workflow and the introduction of time- and price-based auctions to improve service and costs.5
+This breakthrough innovation has enabled asynchronous business models, and the application of QA/QI techniques from manufacturing and call centre industrial models.
+In the future it will allow further improvements to workflow and the introduction of time- and price-based auctions to improve service and costs.4

 Well.ca is Canada's largest online health and beauty store.
 They aim to be a compassionate and responsible company that serves customers' health and beauty needs.

-The store allowed consumers to check out products such as Pampers diapers and Tide laundry detergent, and order them directly from smartphone apps launched by scanning the quick response (QR) codes found on each product.
-Products were shipped as fast as the next day — at no cost to the customer.
+The store allowed consumers to check out products such as Pampers diapers and Tide laundry detergent, and order them directly from smartphone apps launched by scanning the quick response (QR) codes found on each product.5 Products were shipped as fast as the next day—at no cost to the customer.6

-In an innovation master plan framework, tactical "accelerators" are used to help teams innovate and create implementation plans that transform ideas into actions.
+In an innovation master plan, tactical "accelerators" are used to help teams innovate and create implementation plans that transform ideas into actions.
 At PwC, our experience has shown that accelerators play a valuable role in the innovation process.

 Accelerators can take the form of concrete tools, such as facilitated innovation sessions and innovation scorecards.
-They can include practices, such as taking advantage of government grants and tax credits or using social media to foster idea generation.
+They can include practices, such as taking advantage of government grants and tax credits or using social media crowdsourcing.
 Accelerators can be much more abstract too even the language used to describe a goal, business or product can support innovation efforts.